 This summer I plan on making a big move to another province and starting my career as a manual osteopath.
 Other ambitions also include enrolling in the D.O.
-(Spain) program offered through NUMSS in the near future.
+(Spain) program offered through National University of Medical Sciences (NUMSS) in the near future.

 A post from National Academy of Osteopathy student, Jackelyn Hurtado:

 My professor, Dr. Pourgol is a man whom I truly admire.
 He opened National Academy of Osteopathy and expanded manual osteopathy tremendously.
 Thanks to him, manual osteopathy is being taught in 68 countries!